0x48piraj/wrong8007/docs/dd.md

 Most interestingly, SP 800-88 states that "NSA has researched that one overwrite is good enough to sanitize most drives".
 Unfortunately, the NSA's research does not appear to have been published for public consumption.
 Read more [here](http://www.fylrr.com/archives.php?doc=NISTSP800-88_rev1.pdf) and over [NISTSP800-88_with-errata](https://dwaves.de/wp-content/uploads/2013/09/NISTSP800-88_with-errata.pdf).

-#### Recent research (kinda, sorta...)
+## Prior work

 Several security researchers presented a paper ([`WRIG08`](http://www.springerlink.com/content/408263ql11460147/)) at the Fourth International Conference on Information Systems Security (ICISS 2008) that declares the "great wiping controversy" about how many passes of overwriting with various data values to be settled: their research demonstrates that a single overwrite using an arbitrary data value will render the original data irretrievable even if MFM and STM techniques are employed.

 The researchers found that the probability of recovering a single bit from a previously used HDD was **only slightly better than a coin toss**, and that the probability of recovering more bits **decreases exponentially** so that it quickly becomes close to zero.

-#### Therefore, a single pass overwrite with any arbitrary value (randomly chosen or not) is sufficient to render the original HDD data effectively irretrievable."
+**Therefore, a single pass overwrite with any arbitrary value (randomly chosen or not) is sufficient to render the original HDD data effectively irretrievable."**

 ## Extend with battle-tested data destruction utilities